CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 # Implementing Basic CRUD Functionality Using Laravel

 The following practical instructions are a quick start.
-You should refer to the Laravel website for comprehensive info on building laravel applications, or https://laracasts.com/series/30-days-to-learn-laravel-11 for a more in-depth introduction.
+You should refer to the Laravel website (https://laravel.com/) for comprehensive info on building Laravel applications or https://laracasts.com/series/30-days-to-learn-laravel-11 for a more in-depth introduction.

-Make sure you have followed the instructions for installing Composer and creating a Laravel project getting_started.md.
+Make sure you have followed the instructions for installing Composer and creating a Laravel project [Getting Started](getting_started.md).

 Open the Laravel project folder in VS Code.
 You should see lots of folders and files in the explorer panel (The top one should be App).